-While setting goals helps you organize your time; creating an attainable routine and making it part of your TO DO list – quite literally – will help you achieve them.
+While setting goals helps you organize your time; creating an attainable routine and making it part of your TO DO list – quite literally – will help you achieve your ambitious goals.

-Goals provide you with purpose, intention, direction, and puts you in charge.
+Goals provide you with purpose, intention, direction, and put you in charge.
 Following a set of routines allows you to foster practices to accomplish those goals and aspirations.

 Stephen is an expert institutional investor, a large-scale installation artist, avid outdoorsman, professor, decision strategist, coach, business leader, mindfulness extremist, author, speaker, daredevil or Guinness world record holder.
 And the list could grow longer.

 You are probably wondering, how in the world did he manage to become all of this?

 Take baby steps

 Stephen explains that what truly defines him aren’t titles.
 It’s rather his approach to decision-making that transformed him from someone who struggled with simple tasks to a guy who is continuously achieving even his most ambitious dreams.

 From kindergarten, all the way through to high school, he was a consistent C- student.
 Every one of his report cards said the same thing.
 Stephen is a very bright young boy, if only he would just settle down and focus.

 Starting junior year, he realized that he needed to make a change.
 Firstly, by stopping and pretend that he could simply sit down and focus.
 He decided to assume he wouldn’t.